joannachang1028/94844-GenAI-Lab--Assignment-1/README.md

 # 94844 – GenAI Lab — Assignment 1

+This repository contains deliverables for **Assignment 1** of *94-844 Generative AI Lab.
-This folder contains Part A deliverables for three prompt-engineering tasks using the OpenAI API:
+Part A covers three prompt-engineering tasks using the OpenAI API, and Part B extends Task 2 with few-shot, zero-shot, and chain-of-thought experiments.

-- Task 1: Medical Case Summarization
-- Task 2: Sentiment Analysis on event comments (Cardi B cleared of assaulting security guard on X.com)
-- Task 3: Constraint‑based Creative Writing

 Key outputs are Markdown reports in `outputs/` for each task, plus per‑run JSON logs.